Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 Our application currently allows anyone with access to the server to view, edit, and add pages to our wiki.
-For purposes of demonstration we'll change our application to allow people whom are members of a *group* named ``group:editors`` to add and edit wiki pages but we'll continue allowing anyone with access to the server to view pages.  :app:`Pyramid` provides facilities for :term:`authorization` and :term:`authentication`.
+For purposes of demonstration we'll change our application to allow people who are members of a *group* named ``group:editors`` to add and edit wiki pages but we'll continue allowing anyone with access to the server to view pages.  :app:`Pyramid` provides facilities for :term:`authorization` and :term:`authentication`.
 We'll make